mattermost/docs/source/install/software-hardware-requirements.rst

 For Enterprise Edition deployments with a multi-server setup, we highly recommend the following systems to support your Mattermost deployment:

-   - Prometheus to track system health of your Mattermost deployment, through `performance monitoring feature <https://docs.mattermost.com/scale/performance-monitoring.html>`__ available in Enterprise Edition E20.
+   - Prometheus to track system health of your Mattermost deployment, through `performance monitoring feature <https://docs.mattermost.com/scale/performance-monitoring.html>`__ available in Mattermost Enterprise.
    - Grafana to visualize the system health metrics collected by Prometheus with the `performance monitoring feature <https://docs.mattermost.com/scale/performance-monitoring.html>`__.
 Grafana 5.0.0 and later is recommended.
    - Elasticsearch to support highly efficient database searches in a cluster environment.
 Elasticsearch 7.x is supported in Mattermost v6.0.
 Previous Mattermost versions of Mattermost, including v5.38 and earlier releases, support Elasticsearch v5.x, v6.x, and v7.x. `Learn more here <https://docs.mattermost.com/scale/elasticsearch.html>`__.
    - MinIO or AWS S3.
 Mattermost is compatible with object storage systems which implement the S3 API.
 Other S3-compatible systems may work, but are not officially supported.
 Learn more about file storage configuration options `in our documentation <https://docs.mattermost.com/configure/configuration-settings.html#file-storage>`__.